thunlp/EntityDuetNeuralRanking/EDRM/README.md

 ### Knowledge Graph

-We use [CN-DBpedia] (http://kw.fudan.edu.cn/cndbpedia/intro/) in this experiments.
-You can download this resource from [here] (http://openkg.cn/dataset/cndbpedia).
+We use [CN-DBpedia](http://kw.fudan.edu.cn/cndbpedia/intro/) in this experiments.
+You can download this resource from [here](http://openkg.cn/dataset/cndbpedia).